gomorpheus/morpheus-docs/release_notes/current.rst

 Appliance & Agent Updates
 =========================

-:Appliance: - The local code repository path has been moved from ``/var/opt/morpheus/morpheus-ui/repo`` to ``/var/opt/morpheus/morpheus-local/repo`` to reduce potential shared storage issues and performance restrictions.
+:Appliance: - Git: The local code repository path has been moved from ``/var/opt/morpheus/morpheus-ui/repo`` to ``/var/opt/morpheus/morpheus-local/repo`` to reduce potential shared storage issues and performance restrictions.
 The reconfigure process creates the folders and sets the paths in application.yml, no manual intervention is needed unless symlinks exist on ``/var/opt/morpheus/morpheus-ui/repo/git`` which will need to be removed prior to reconfiguring 5.3.2.
 The old ``/var/opt/morpheus/morpheus-ui/repo`` path will be automatically deleted in a future release but can be manually recursivly deleted at any time for storage recursively.
-:Openstack: - OpenStack v2 Identity API will be deprecated in v5.2.9 and will be removed in v5.3.3
+            - Java Updated to 8u302-b08
+            - Tomcat verison update to v9.0.50

+:Agent Packages: - Java Updated to 8u302-b08
+                 - |morphues| Node and VM Node Packages version update to 3.2.1